clearhaus/3DSv2-api-documentation/source/getting-started.rst

 /auth
   The primary API method to provide authentication data to the issuer.
-Under certain circumstances, the authentication flow will end successfully here, this is called *frictionless* flow.
+Under certain circumstances, the authentication flow will end successfully here, this is called a *frictionless* flow.

 /postauth
   Used when the ``/auth`` did not result in a frictionless flow, this endpoint